 The blossoming Ann Arbor/Detroit artistic and culinary scenes have been pure inspiration to her being, and therefore her writing.
 In addition to deepening her knowledge of nutrition, her aspirations include pursuing a literary career in both fiction and non-fiction genres.
 Influenced by the wise words of her Grandma, for her next endeavor she is “just waiting for the spirit to move her.”

-Additionally, she is the curator of a blog focused on promoting a community atmosphere within the city of Ann Arbor.
+She is the curator of a blog focused on promoting a community atmosphere within the city of Ann Arbor.
 To learn more, visit urbannarbor.com.
-Then follow her adventures on Instagram @urbannarbor and on Twitter @BthnyJane15.
+Then follow her adventures on Instagram @urbannarbor and on Twitter @BthnyGrey.

 And now, without further ado, your recipe for okonomiyaki awaits!
 Bethany sent me an okonomiyaki recipe she has used before and I simply modified it to make it accessible in anyone’s household.
 If your grocery store has a Global section, take a peek.
 I picked up some pickled pink ginger, Yum Yum sauce (that amazing “white sauce” they serve you at hibachi restaurants), and dried seaweed snacks.
 However, you can easily make this recipe without using any of those items.
 Remember – okonomiyaki is “how you like” and I promise that it’s every bit as sloppy, crispy, gooey, savory, sweet, and umami as Bethany described.